johnnychan0706/Danny-s-Diner/Solution.md

 GROUP BY product_name
 ORDER BY orders DESC;
 ````
+- COUNT the product_id and then arrange in descending order to find out the item that is most purchased by all customer
 #### Output
 | product_name | orders |
 | ------------ | ------ |